scope

 RFC 7591 - Section 2

-Implement and use the `scope` client metadata field as optional..
+Implement and use the `scope` client metadata field..

 The implementation and use of all client metadata fields is OPTIONAL, unless stated otherwise.